-PHYSIOTHERAPY FOR THORACIC / LUMBAR SPINE / ISG
+PHYSIOTHERAPY FOR THE LUMBAR SPINE / ISG

 SIJ (= sacroiliac joint = the articulated connection between the sacrum and the pelvic blades)